assimilate-dev/irc/README.md

 ./anoperc start
 ```

+There are also modules that you will need to enable by uncommenting them in [*modules.conf*](https://github.com/assimilate-dev/irc/blob/main/conf/modules.conf).
+I honestly can't remember which ones I enabled specifically for this but spend some time reading through the helpful comments in `docs/conf/modules.conf.example` and taking a look at the modules I have uncommented in my module file.

+At the very least, I enabled the following:

+- m_spanningtree.so
+- m_sasl.so

 ## Static Site @ irc.assimilate.dev

+___

 I really wanted a static site to show when visiting [irc.assimilate.dev](https://irc.assimilate.dev/) from a web browser.
 The first thing I should have done (but didn't) was revisit my Lightsail instance networking configuration to make sure that port 443 was open.